sikkha/ai-blue/README.md

 ### Running the Application

-To run AI-blue, use the following command:
+To run AI Blue, use the following command:

 ```console
 nohup python session_manager.py &